Librarika/manual/docs/circulations.md

 	![Reserve item form](img/circulations-reserve-item-form.png)

+* Enter member number or member name for whom you want to reserve.
+* Then enter the accession number, title or any identifier of the item that you want to reserve.
-* Enter member number, accession number, booking date, return date etc.
+* Also enter booking date and return date of the item.
-* Select status as "Reserved".
+* Select status as **Reserved**.
 * Click on the `Submit` button when you are done.

 ## Change Return Date

 You can update / extend return date of any circulation record specially that has already been issued but not yet returned.

-To update or extend an item from a member, please follow the below steps:
+To update or extend an item for a member, please follow the below steps:

 * Please go to the `Dashboard -> Circulations -> Circulations` section.
 * Click on the `Quick Extend` button.